 Smoking Cessation Clinic at Parkside Medical Centre

-We run a free stop smoking clinics in the surgery on a Wednesday and Thursday afternoon but we do try to be flexible if you cannot make those times.
+We run a free stop smoking clinics in the surgery on a Wednesday afternoon but we do try to be flexible if you cannot make those times.
 Our Smoking Cessation Counsellor has one of the best smoking cessation rates in Milton Keynes.

 If would like help and want an appointment please contact the surgery either online, by phone or in person.